deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/redis/redis-concepts.md

 - All the commands affecting a given key.
 - All the keys receiving an LPUSH operation.
 - All the keys expiring in the database 0.

 Events are delivered using the normal Pub/Sub layer of Redis, so clients implementing Pub/Sub are able to use this feature without modifications.

-Because Redis Pub/Sub isfire and forgetcurrently there is no way to use this feature if your application demandsreliable notificationof events, that is, if your Pub/Sub client disconnects, and reconnects later, all the events delivered during the time the client was disconnected are lost.
+Because Redis Pub/Sub is fire and forget currently there is no way to use this feature if your application demands reliable notification of events, that is, if your Pub/Sub client disconnects, and reconnects later, all the events delivered during the time the client was disconnected are lost.

 In the future there are plans to allow for more reliable delivering of events, but probably this will be addressed at a more general level either bringing reliability to Pub/Sub itself, or allowing Lua scripts to intercept Pub/Sub messages to perform operations like pushing the events into a list.

 https://redis.io/topics/notifications